 A few years ago I realized the importance of having good disability insurance.
 If something were to happen to me, if I became disabled, and was unable to work, my family would face a significant financial hardship.
 According to David Bach, in his book Smart Couples Finish Rich, 60% of Americans lack any form of disability insurance.

 The reality is that my wife would have to go back to work and provide for me and our two children.
-But beyond trying to replace my current income, she might be responsible for additional health care costs and potentially place our children in a daycare when they aren’t in school (yet more expenses).
+But beyond trying to replace my current income, she might be responsible for additional healthcare costs and potentially place our children in a daycare when they aren’t in school (even more expenses).

 Rather than put our family in such a position of financial risk, I felt it necessary to open up a disability insurance policy to help protect against this unthinkable situation.
 My employer does offer some coverage, but an additional policy (called gap coverage) brought us up to the level of covering most of my income each month.